nyupyu/nyupyu-site/readme.md

-Description:
-I am building my own website using the following stack:
+Building my own website using the following stack:

 - Backend: Node.js with PostgreSQL database through Prisma
 - Frontend: React with TypeScript